 Weight Limitations

-It is recommended to perform maintenance on your treadmill at least once a month.
+rm maintenance on your treadmill at least once a month.
 This includes checking for signs of wear and tear, lubricating the belt, and ensuring all parts are functioning properly.

 What should I look for to recognise signs of wear and tear on my treadmill?